- Customer Education Center

 Be a positive role model for your children

 If there are two parents living in the household, and both are able to work, you may qualify for the Family Employment Two-Parent program.
 This is also a temporary cash assistance program.
 Please let your Employment Counselor know if this is your situation and they can discuss this option with you.

 To learn more about the basic eligibility information for this program, click here.

 Who You will Work with at the Department of Workforce Services

-When you apply for the Family Employment Program or cash assistance, your case was assigned to two different workers - an eligibility worker and an employment counselor.
-Let’s take a minute and talk about each of these workers and the different roles they play in helping you achieve success.
+When you apply for the Family Employment Program or cash assistance, your case is assigned to two different workers - an eligibility worker and an employment counselor.

 - Your employment counselor is different than your eligibility worker.
 Your employment counselor is assigned to work with you specifically because of the Family Employment Program.